Help for Technical Issues

 If you are trying to log in to your account with Craft Serving and you get an error message that says, “Unknown email address.
 Check again or try your username.” then there is probably a simple explanation.

-Sometimes when our customers register for a course, they accidentally enter their email address incorrectly with a typo.
+Sometimes when our customers register for our course, they accidentally enter their email address incorrectly with a typo.
 For example, a customer with the email address “[email protected]m” might unknowingly type in “[email protected]n”.

 Unfortunately, there is only one way of getting around this.
 Please contact us directly us so we can pull up your account on the backend and fix the typo for you.